waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **ground:** Standard walkable tile.
 - **grass:** Walkable tile where wild Pokémon encounters can occur.
 - **impassable:** A solid barrier like a wall, tree, or object.
 Cannot be entered.
+- **cuttable:** A small tree that can be removed with the HM Cut.
+Becomes 'ground' after use but respawns on map change.
 - **ledge:** Can only be jumped down from above (Y-1).
 Jumping moves the player to Y+2 in one step.
 Acts as a wall from below and sides.
 - **ladder_up / ladder_down:** Acts as a warp tile, moving the player between floors.
 - **steps:** The only tile type that allows movement between `ground` and `elevated_ground`.